armaanre/property-manager/README.md

 For simplicity all data is randomly generated using the faker library.
 I also assumed the tenant will always receive an email response per email they send as well.
 If a tenant explicitly states that they do not want a response, the service does not currently take that into account.

+Another assumption made is that a we do not handle multiple emails in a given email chain.
+While the LLM can respond to replies on existing email conversations, there is no email chain detection so for each response the LLM sends it creates a seperate ticket.

 ## Limitations and possible improvements

 While I did incorporate some basic error handling when replying back to customer's emails failures could occur at other parts of the process, notablly when processing an unread email and generating a reply.